cometbft/cometbft/spec/consensus/bft-time.md

 Notice that, no matter what set of `Precommit` messages with at least `2/3` of the total voting power we choose, the `MedianTime` value will always be a value among the `Timestamp` values produced by correct validators.
+By correct here we assume non-malicious validators whose clocks are reasonably accurated with to time.

 ## Operation